krim0217/pdf2image/README.md

 ### Description

-Export each page of a single PDF file as an image.
+For each PDF file, convert every page into a separate image.